 Gary Latshaw energetically promotes scientifically valid environmental solutions.
 As a graduate of Stanford, where he received his doctorate in physics, he has been following the findings of climate scientists closely.
 He is deeply concerned that many of our “old” habits relating to energy, agriculture, construction, transportation, and other endeavors are no longer compatible with preserving a healthy environment for our children.
 In promoting new and environmentally friendly technologies he has become a board member of the Loma Prieta Chapter of the Sierra Club, and Carbon Free Mountain View.
 He is also an active member of Citizens Climate Lobby, 350.org, Cupertino Rotary, Climate Reality and the Electric Auto Association of Silicon Valley.
 As a member of Climate Reality (which was founded by Al Gore to inform the public on environmental issues) he has given over 50 presentations on climate change.
 He also frequently writes letters to the editor on environmental issues.

 Steve Schmidt was a climate change "denier" until a very patient environmental scientist took the time to explain the fundamentals (particularly ocean acidification) and expertly dismantled Steve's long-held beliefs over the course of a 10 day trip together.
-That was in 2006.
+That was in 2005.
 Since then he's been focused on reducing GHG emissions, both personally and for others.
-This has included building an electric vehicle with his son, founding a company (HEA.com) focused on simplifying residential energy efficiency, dragging his wife around the US in an veg-oil powered RV, and learning as much as he can absorb about electric vehicles, renewable energy, biofuels, carbon budgets, CCS, GHG inventories and other related topics.
+This has included building an electric vehicle with his son, founding a company (HEA.com) focused on simplifying residential energy efficiency, dragging his wife around the US in an veg-oil powered RV, and learning as much as he can about electric vehicles, renewable energy, biofuels, carbon budgets, CCS, GHG inventories and other related topics.
 Steve has engineering and business degrees from Stanford and is a resident of Los Altos Hills, where he has been responsible for the town's annual GHG inventories since 2008.